 Summary Reflection Project

 The standard final internship assignment is a retrospective reflective paper or presentation on what you learned over the full course of the internship from personal, professional, and academic perspectives.
-Reviewing your journaling makes it easy to look for key points, trends, and significant issues, while also allowing you to measure how you have grown during the term.
+It also requires you to comprehensively review all this information and explore more deeply patterns of behavior, insights, and connections that will impact your course of study, career, and personal development.
+Reviewing your journal makes it easy to look for key points, trends, and significant issues, while also allowing you to measure how you have grown during the term.

 Make certain to complete your tasks/projects in a meaningful way (you want your efforts to ultimately be useful to the organization), and seek closure with your co-workers.
 Thank them for their support and ask for pertinent feedback; co-workers often have more useful insights into your performance, attitude, and growth than a supervisor because they have seen you on a more regular basis.